ScooloV/bbpedia/docs/death_zone/match_events.md

 ### (7-8, 4) CAMRA CRASH

-*High above the stadium, held aloft by alchemical ingenuity (and more than a little magic), a Cabalvision camra has been recording the match for broadcast.
+*High above the stadium, held aloft by alchemical ingenuity (and more than a little magic), a Cabalvision camera has been recording the match for broadcast.
 Suddenly, with a loud bang as something goes wrong within its workings, it is sent hurtling towards the pitch..*

 The coach of the active team may choose a target square anywhere on the pitch.
 The target square is moved D3 squares in a direction determined by rolling a D8 and referring to the Random Direction template.
 If the target square would move off the pitch, it stops moving.
 After moving the target square, the coach of the active team places a marker in the target square.